 Coordinators: Bob Gottfried, Sandy Frank, Ellen Gottfried, Glenn Johnston

 In this course we investigate world-wide issues.
-The presenter selects a critical international topic based on an article published in Foreign Affairs, The Atlantic, The Economist or other reliable source that includes essential foreign issues.
+The presenters will select an issue of importance to discuss.
 The last thirty minutes of the class are dedicated to questions and discussion.

 Coordinators: Michael Wellner, David Judlowitz, Bob Gottfried